leo-editor/leo-editor/leo/plugins/leo_babel/doc/Leo-Babel.md

 * babel_prefix_stdout
 * babel_prefix_stderr

+## Babel Tab
+Parameter Name:  Leo-Babel-Tab-Babel

+    * False --> All Babel Script output goes to the "Log" tab in the Log pane
+    * True --> All Babel Script output goes to the "Babel" tab in the Log pane

+Example:

+\@bool Leo-Babel-Tab-Babel = True

+The value of Leo-Babel-Tab-Babel compiled into Leo-Babel is True.

+This parameter's setting can be overridden for an individual Babel Script by setting babel_tab_babel in the Babel Parameters Script.

-## Node Creation Default
+## Node Creation
-Parameter name:  Leo-Babel-Node-Creation-Default
+Parameter name:  Leo-Babel-Node-Creation

     * False --> no results nodes are added.
     * True --> results nodes are added.

 Example:

-\@bool Leo-Babel-Node-Creation-Default = False
+\@bool Leo-Babel-Node-Creation = False

-The value of Leo-Babel-Node-Creation-Default compiled into Leo-Babel is True.
+The value of Leo-Babel-Node-Creation compiled into Leo-Babel is True.

 This parameter's setting can be overridden for an individual Babel Script by setting babel_node_creation in the Babel Parameters Script.

-## Python Interpreter Default
-Parameter Name:  Leo-Babel-Python

-This parameter specifies the program used to interpret a Python language script.
-The program must exist on the path specified by the PATH environment variable, or the absolute path to the program must be specified.

-If Leo-Babel-Python is **NOT** specified, then the default Python interpreter is "python3."

-Examples:

-\@string Leo-Babel-Python = python2

-The Python 2 interpreter.

-\@string Leo-Babel-Python = python3

-The Python 3 interpreter.

-This default can be overridden for an individual Babel script by setting babel_python in the Babel Parameters Script.

-## Shell Interpreter Default
-Parameter Name:  Leo-Babel-Shell

-This parameter specifies the default program used to interpret a shell language script.
-The program must exist on the path specified by the PATH environment variable, or the absolute path to the program must be specified.

-If Leo-Babel-Shell is **NOT** specified, then the default shell interpreter is "bash."
-Examples:

-\@string Leo-Babel-Shell = bash

-The Bourne shell.

-\@string Leo-Babel-Shell = sh

-The POSIX standard shell interpreter chosen by your Linux distribution.

-\@string Leo-Babel-Shell = zsh

-The Z shell.

-This default can be overridden for an individual Babel script by setting babel_shell in the Babel Parameters Script.

 ## Sudo Executes Script
 Parameter Name:  Leo-Babel-Sudo